 If recursion is your strong point, memoization would better suit you.
 Here, we start from the specific problem we want to solve, recursively call the sub-problems.
 Once the sub-problems return their results, we combine them to form our final solution.
 If many of your recursive calls solve the same sub-problem, it makes sense to store the sub-problem’s result the first time it is evaluated.
 The subsequent calls to this sub-problem can utilize the stored result.
 This technique is called as memoization.

-Another important feature of DP is the presence of an overlapping substructure.
+Another important feature of DP is the presence of an optimal substructure.
 It essentially means that we need to find and store only the optimal solution of each sub-problem rather than considering all the different solutions that are possible for the sub-problem.
 When we combine the optimal solutions of all the sub-problems, we are guaranteed to get the optimal solution for the original problem.

 Please do remember that not all recursions are DP.
 Recursion is just a programming technique where a function calls itself directly or indirectly.
 It is just that memoization approach in DP is solved using the recursive technique.
 Again, just because you solve a problem in a top down manner doesn’t qualify it as DP.
 All problems with sub-problems are also not DP unless there are overlapping sub-problems.